- Get Involved

 Planning for Everyone

-SJTPO is guided by federal Environmental Justice mandates.
-Specific to transportation planning, Environmental Justice mandates ensure that all federally funded transportation-related processes, programs, and plans consider the potential to cause adverse effects, particularly for minority and low-income populations.
-SJTPO is committed to addressing Environmental Justice concerns and identifies how the Organization strives to meet mandates in the Environmental Justice Report.
+SJTPO is guided by federal Environmental Justice (EJ) mandates.
+Specific to transportation planning, EJ mandates ensure that all federally funded transportation-related processes, programs, and plans consider the potential to cause adverse effects, particularly for communities of color and populations with lower incomes.
+SJTPO is committed to addressing EJ concerns and identifies how SJTPO strives to meet mandates in the EJ Report.

 Environmental Justice as a Public Policy

-In 1994, Executive Order 12898, Environmental Justice was created to identify and address the effects of all programs or activities of Federal-aid recipients, sub-recipients, and contractors.
-As a public policy, the goal of Environmental Justice is to ensure that any adverse human health or environmental effects of any government activities do not disproportionately affect minority or low-income populations.
-Environmental Justice does not intend to provide preferential treatment to these populations, but rather fair treatment to all populations.
+In 1994, Executive Order 12898, EJ was created to identify and address the effects of all programs or activities of Federal-aid recipients, sub-recipients, and contractors.
+As a public policy, the goal of EJ is to ensure that any adverse human health or environmental effects of any government activities do not disproportionately affect communities of color or populations with lower incomes.
+EJ does not intend to provide preferential treatment to these populations but rather fair treatment to all populations.

 Environmental Justice at SJTPO

 Transportation planning must be done with the involvement, and for the benefit, of all residents in South Jersey.
-As the designated MPO for the region, SJTPO is required to develop a Regional Transportation Plan (RTP) and Transportation Improvement Program (TIP).
-Both planning products, in coordination with the Environmental Justice Report, must address Environmental Justice concerns and do so through the following actions:
+As the designated Metropolitan Planning Organization (MPO) for the region, SJTPO is required to develop a Regional Transportation Plan (RTP) and Transportation Improvement Program (TIP).
+Both planning products, in coordination with the EJ Report, must address EJ concerns and do so through the following actions:

-- Identify low-income and minority populations so their needs can be identified and addressed, and the benefits as well as the burdens of transportation investments can be fairly distributed throughout the planning area.
+- Identify communities of color and populations with lower incomes so their needs can be identified and addressed, and the benefits as well as the burdens of transportation investments can be fairly distributed throughout the planning area.

 - Enhance existing analysis processes to ensure the RTP and TIP comply with Title VI of Civil Rights requirements.

-- Evaluate the existing public involvement processes and make improvements, as needed, to include minority and low-income populations in the decision-making process.
+- Evaluate the existing public involvement processes and make improvements, as needed, to include communities of color and populations with lower incomes in the decision-making process.

 Demographics of SJTPO Region

 Demographic data for the SJTPO four-county region comes from two sources, the decennial United States Census and the American Community Survey (ACS).
-The region is home to approximately 586,000 residents, which accounts for roughly 6.5 percent of the population of the state.
-As Environmental Justice analyses focus on residents in poverty, Hispanic populations, and racial minorities, the following table shows a summary of the individual Environmental Justice Characteristics.
+The region is home to approximately 586,000 residents, which accounts for roughly 6.5 percent of the state’s population.
+As EJ analyses focus on residents in poverty, Hispanic populations, and racial minorities, the following table shows a summary of the individual EJ Characteristics.

 Engagement with Environmental Justice Communities